-- 2.4.1 The basis for fixing the liquidator's remuneration in a member's voluntary liquidation is set out in rules 4.148A and 4.148B.
+- 2.4.1 The basis for fixing the liquidator's remuneration in a member's voluntary liquidation is set out in rule 4.156.
 The basis is the same as for insolvent liquidations, except that it is to be determined by the members of the company in general meeting and not by the creditors.
 In determining the basis of the liquidator's remuneration the members must have regard to the same factors as the creditors do in an insolvent liquidation. - 2.4.2 If the remuneration is not fixed in this way, it will be in accordance with the relevant statutory scale.
-In cases where the company goes into liquidation on or after 1 April 2004, the scale will be that set out in Schedule 6 to the Rules.
-In other cases it will be the scale laid down for official receivers in Schedule 2 to the Insolvency Regulations 1994, which is deemed still to apply in such cases.
 The same observations apply to the application of percentage or time costs as set out in paragraph 2.3.3 above in relation to insolvent liquidations.
 Remuneration should not be drawn on the scale without first attempting to obtain the agreement of the members to a basis for fixing the remuneration, nor as an interim measure pending the agreement of the members.